 Explanation: Stochastic beam search, analogous to stochastic hill climbing, helps to alleviate this problem.
 Instead of choosing the best k from the pool of candidate successors, stochastic beam search chooses k successors at random, with the probability of choosing a given successor being an increasing function of its value.

-12. Mark two main features of Genetic Algorithm
+12. What are the two main features of Genetic Algorithm?

 c) Individuals among the population & Random mutation

 Explanation: Fitness function helps choosing individuals from the population and Crossover techniques defines the offspring generated.